joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

 Comparison of Loan Amount and Jobs Retained:
 For this comparison, I dropped all rows in which the Jobs Retained field was unanswered.
-The ethnicities are color coded with the overall average specified as an X.

 ![](images/loan_vs_jobs_retained.png)